biblius/hextacy/README.md

 - [ ] Finish CLI tool

-- [ ] Project config file for ez endpoint setup
+- [ ] Project config file for ez endpoint setup with the CLI tool

 - [ ] Openssl with let's encrypt